heraldo-sv/AnyChart-Qlik/README.md

 Wrapping in the AnyChart JS viz library as Qlik Sense objects.

+AnyChart is a flexible JavaScript (HTML5) based solution that allows developers to embed interactive and great looking charts and dashboards into any web, standalone or mobile project.
+Whether you need to enhance your website with better reporting, embed dashboards into your on-premises and SaaS systems, or build an entire new product, AnyChart covers all your data visualization needs.
+Our products include massive out-of-the-box capabilities, combined with the flexibility and the simplicity.
+Loved by thousands of happy customers.

 ## Download and install

 You can download extension archive form [here](https://github.com/AnyChart/AnyChart-Qlik/archive/master.zip).
 Now that the extension has been downloaded, it needs to be installed into Qlik Sense.